dimo414/task-mon/README.md

 ## Related projects

-There are, unsurprisingly, of similar projects out there, but I thought it'd be a fun opportunity to write a little Rust.
+There are, unsurprisingly, a number of similar projects out there, but I thought it'd be a fun opportunity to write a little Rust.
 And of course I like my API best :)

 * [Runitor](https://github.com/bdd/runitor) - linked from the